Griznt/Griznt/README.md

 - 👋 Hi, I’m Mikhail Akramov.
 - I used to be the fullstack NodeJS (+ ReactJS, MongoDB) Developer for 4 years and System Analyst for 1 year.
-- Now I'm a Product Analyst for 1 year.
+- Now I'm a Product Analyst.
 I really love it!
 - 👀 Now I’m interested in Product and Data Analytics.
 Data-driven and sales-first decisions.
 - 🔥I have a passion for customer-centric analytics, and I can derive insights that increase the value for the user.
 It ignites a fire in my eyes!
 - 🤝 Team player.
 I'm strong in communication and understanding of software developing